apache/phoenix-site/site/source/src/site/markdown/contributing.md

 In general, the "rebase" workflow should be used with the Phoenix codebase  (see [this blog post](http://randyfay.com/content/rebase-workflow-git) for more information on the difference between the "merge" and "rebase" workflows in Git).

-A patch file can be downloaded from a GitHub pull request by adding ".patch" to the end of the pull request url, e.g. https://github.com/apache/incubator-phoenix/pull/35.patch
+A patch file can be downloaded from a GitHub pull request by adding ".patch" to the end of the pull request url, e.g. https://github.com/apache/phoenix/pull/35.patch

 When applying a patch contributed from a user, please use the "git am" command if a fully-formatted patch file is available, as this preserves the contributor's contact information.
-Otherwise, the contributor's name should be added to the commit messge.
+Otherwise, the contributor's name should be added to the commit message.

 If a single ticket consists of a patch with multiple commits, the commits can be squashed into a single commit using `git rebase`.